The Night I Convinced Myself I Was Dying

 For me, it wasn’t just “Googling symptoms.”
 It was: Hypochondria

-Canceling plans because “What if I faint in public?”
+I cancel plans because I worry, “What if I faint in public?”

 I am spending half my salary on unnecessary lab tests.